v5y8/DSCI_522_Group_302/README.md

 - [knitr 1.27.2](https://yihui.org/knitr/)
 - [tidyverse 1.2.1](https://www.tidyverse.org/)
 - [docopt 0.6.1](https://github.com/docopt/docopt)

-Please install these packages for use with this project.

 ## Contributions
 We welcome all contributions to this project!
 If you notice a bug, or have a feature request, please open up an issue [here](https://github.com/UBC-MDS/DSCI_522_Group_302/issues/new).
 If you'd like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
 We will review pull requests within 7 days.
 All contributors must abide by our [code of conduct](https://github.com/v5y8/DSCI_522_Group_302/blob/master/CODE_OF_CONDUCT.md).